kcarnold/cs344/content/units/04models/lab/index.md

 {{% task %}}

-1. Set `bias = 0.0` and look at what the loss is using `linreg_mse`.
-2. Take a small step in the *descent direction*, the opposite direction of the gradient: `bias -= 0.01 * gradient`.
+1. Repeat the above task, but instead, take a small step in the *descent direction*, the opposite direction of the gradient: `bias -= 0.01 * gradient`.
+What effect did that have on the loss?
-3. Evaluate the loss again.
-How did it change?
+2. Combine the two code chunks into one.
+Run it several times and watch what happens to the bias, loss, and gradient.

 {{% /task %}}

-The constant multiple 0.1 is called the *learning rate*.
+The constant multiple 0.01 is called the *learning rate*.
 We'll worry about tuning it later; for now 0.01 is fine.

+> You might try setting the learning rate higher.
+What happens when you set it to a larger value, like near 1.0 or perhaps a bit larger?

 ### Gradient Descent Loop (*optional*)